-Local service – Starting Monday, June 1, 2020, Gwinnett County Transit will restrict boarding on local buses to 15 passengers in order to promote social distancing while still providing essential trips for people who need transit.
-Once a local bus reaches its 15-passenger capacity, it will display “Bus Full.
+Local service – Starting Monday, August 23, 2021, Gwinnett County Transit will allow all seating to be occupied on local buses.
+No standing will be permitted.
+Once a local bus reaches its full seating capacity, it will display “Bus Full.
 Please wait for the next bus” until there is room on the bus.

-Commuter service – Beginning Monday, June 1, 2020, Gwinnett County Transit will run commuter express bus routes 101 and 103 to downtown Atlanta on a reduced schedule.
+Commuter service – Beginning Monday, August 23, 2021, only 30 passengers will be permitted on a commuter bus at a time to promote social distancing.
+Gwinnett County Transit will run commuter express bus routes 101 and 103 to downtown Atlanta on a reduced schedule.
 Routes 102, 110, and 103A will run on their regular, full schedule.
-To continue practicing social distancing, only 20 passengers will be permitted on a commuter bus at a time.

 Paratransit service – To continue practicing social distancing, only two passengers, not including Personal Care Attendants (PCAs), will be permitted on a paratransit vehicle at a time.